-The Year 7 course begins with some basic design skills and focused practical tasks in order for students learn key skills and to understand the design process.
-Students also learn the importance of food hygiene, safety and weighing and measuring.
+In Year 7 students learn about key food skills.
+Students learn the importance of food hygiene, safety and weighing and measuring.
 During their time within Food Technology students are taught how to use the oven, grill and hob safely and how to prepare food hygienically.
 They will prepare a range of different dishes as well as understanding some of the scientific principles of food spoilage and methods of heat transfer.

-In Year 8 students learn about nutrition and the importance of a healthy diet.
+In Year 8 students learn about macro and micronutrients and the importance of a healthy diet.
 They will learn about the source and functions of the nutrients and the effect of malnutrition on the body.
 They will prepare increasingly complex dishes and use a wider range of equipment.
-Towards the end of their time in Food Technology pupils focus on pastry making and make a range of dishes using their new skills.
+Towards the end of their time in Food and pupils focus on pastry making and make a range of dishes using their new skills.

 The GCSE Curriculum